NMSU-ISA/ISA/docs/src/basics/models.md

 t₀ = 2.0
 z(t₀)
 ```
-or over a step range of time instants.
+or over a range of time instants
 ```@example
 using ISA
 𝐶₀ = AMFMtriplet(t->exp(-t^2),t->2.0,0.0)